linguapress

 A Word of Warning:

 Learning slang is not particularly useful for the learners of English, except those who actually live in an English-speaking country.
-Most slang words are either short-lived, or else regional (dialect).
+Most slang words (though not those in the list below) are either short-lived, or else regional (dialect).
 Among teenagers, slang changes at a remarkable speed in the age of social media.
 More generally, London slang from the 1980's would for instance be largely incomprehensible to a New Yorker in the 2020's !
 Slang is only required (or cool) in contexts where people expect slang to be used.... which means essentially among native speakers... and even then only among the groups that commonly use slang, and only the right kind of slang.
 Using slang in other situations may be entirely inappropriate.
 Using the wrong slang will always be inappropriate, and often incomprehensible.
 The essential value of this glossary is therefore to allow students to understand slang used by others, rather than to encourage its use.

 ace: really good, exceptional.